skoruba/IdentityServer4.Admin/README.md

   - `AuditLoggingDbContext`: for Audit Logging

 ### Run entity framework migrations:

+> NOTE: Initial migrations are a part of the repository.

   - It is possible to use powershell script in folder `build/add-migrations.ps1`.
   - This script take two arguments:
     - --migration (migration name)